Title: Derived Categories

 Author: Amnon Yekutieli

-Publication status: to appear as book by Cambridge University Press; prepublcation version arXiv:1610.09640
+Publication status: to appear as book by Cambridge University Press; prepublication version arXiv:1610.09640

 Here is a brief description of the book.
 After a review of standard facts on abelian categories, we study differential graded algebra in depth (including DG rings, DG modules, DG categories and DG functors).

-The book ends with two more specialized sections.
+The last sections of the book are more specialized.
 There is a section on dualizing and residue complexes over commutative noetherian rings, as defined by Grothendieck.
-We recall the definitions of these complexes, and prove their existence (under suitable assumptions) and their classification.
-We introduce Van den Bergh rigidity for complexes, and prove uniqueness of rigid dualizing and residue complexes.
-Existence of rigid residue complexes, their functorial properties, and their application to Grothendieck Duality in algebraic geometry, are outlined.
+We introduce Van den Bergh rigidity in this context.
+The algebro-geometric applications of commutative rigid dualizing complexes are outlined.

 A section is devoted to perfect DG modules and tilting DG bimodules over NC (noncommutative) DG rings.
 This includes theorems on derived Morita theory and on the structure of the NC derived Picard group.

 Three sections are on NC connected graded rings.
 In the first of them we give some basic definitions and results on algebraically graded rings, including Artin-Schelter regular rings.
 The second section is on derived torsion for NC connected graded rings, it relation to the χ condition of Artin-Zhang, and the NC MGM Equivalence.
 In the third section we introduce balanced dualizing complexes, and we prove their uniqueness, existence and trace functoriality.

 The final section of the book is on NC rigid dualizing complexes, following Van den Bergh.
 We prove the uniqueness and existence of these complexes, give a few examples, and discuss their relation to Calabi-Yau rings.

 Feedback from readers (corrections and suggestions) is most welcome.